 He hasn't stated that public.

-But yeah, I'm going to run.
+But, yeah, I'm going to run.

-Look, the in 2016, the American people elected President Trump to come here and shake this town up.
+Look, in 2016, the American people elected President Trump to come here and shake this town up.

 And he is doing just that.